okorach/tis-demos/caesar-c/README.md

 ## Overview

-This directory demonstrates the TrustInSoft Analysis Level 2 analysis capabilities The source code used for the demo is the very basic Caesar Cipher algorithm
+This directory demonstrates the TrustInSoft Analysis Level 1 then Level 2 analysis capabilities The source code used for the demo is the very basic Caesar Cipher algorithm

 > The Caesar cipher is one of the simplest and most widely known